osrf/ros2multirobotbook/src/intro.md

 ```

 ### Setup Sources and Installation of RMF

+> To install RMF from source, please refer to [here](https://github.com/open-rmf/rmf)

 Next you will need to setup the source of RMF packages similar to the previous two steps.
 First authorizing the key: